 Myrtle Beach is not just a beautiful place to live, but it is also a very popular tourist destination.
-The attorneys at the Maguire Law Firm understand the unfortunate fact that guests at Myrtle Beach hotels can become victims of crime.
+The premises liability lawyers at the Maguire Law Firm understand the unfortunate fact that guests at Myrtle Beach hotels can become victims of crime.
 If the hotel failed to provide adequate security for its guests, it could be held liable for any injuries that are sustained as a result of criminal activity.

 Crime Due To Inadequate Hotel Security

 If you are the victim of a crime due to inadequate hotel security, you could potentially recover both economic and noneconomic damages.
 Economic damages are things such as stolen property, medical bills and lost wages.
 Noneconomic damages are what most people think of as “pain and suffering.”

 If you are the victim of a violent crime while on vacation, the emotional trauma caused by the crime may be significant.
 In addition, pursuing a claim against the hotel could hold the hotel responsible for its negligence.
 By holding the hotel responsible, you could prevent the same thing from happening to another guest in the future.

 How Do I Know If I Have An Inadequate Security Lawsuit?